MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-formflow-advanced.md

 ---
 title: Advanced features of FormFlow | Microsoft Docs
-description: Learn how to customize user experience using FormFlow and the Bot Builder SDK for .NET.
+description: Learn how to customize user experience using FormFlow and the Bot Framework SDK for .NET.
 author: RobStand
 ms.author: kamrani
 manager: kamrani